apmurph/football_betting_aide/README.md

 Footer – provides addition links and an interactive comments form that will send the comment to a selected email address

 Features Left to Implement

+The statistics section for each team is only hard coded for one team (Bournmouth) and I still need to create a loop for all teams in the league

+Mobile Responsive - currently not all features are mobile responsive

 Authentication - create user accounts